When purchasing or upgrading a dust collector the dust collector accessories, hoses and connections will help ensure maximum efficiency of the system.

 See on Amazon: Key Hose Clamps for Shop Vac Lines

-After all of your hoses have been cut to length and assembly is the next step you’ll need to firmly connect the hose to the machine.
+After all your hoses have been cut to length and assembly is the next step, you’ll need to firmly connect the hose to the machine.

-However, you’ll want to have a strong hold but also one that can be quickly released for tool maintenance and moving.
+However, you’ll want a firm grip, but also one that can also be quickly released for tool maintenance and moving.

 Dust Collection Hose Reducer for Shop Vacs